OV3RLORDS-MODS/Node-Manager/README.md

 System ⚙️: Monitor and manage system settings and server status.

-🌟 Why Choose Node Manager?
+🌟 Why Choose Node Panel?

 It's free for non-commercial use! 🚀 Managing a Project Zomboid server can be complex and time-consuming.
 Node Manager simplifies this by integrating all essential features into one powerful tool.
-Whether you're running a private server or a large public one, Node Manager ensures smooth operation and effortless control, making server management a breeze.
+Whether you're running a private server or a large public one, Node Panel ensures smooth operation and effortless control, making server management a breeze.
 Enjoy all the features without any cost—perfect for both small and large-scale server management!

 -------------------------------------------